 Core vaccinations for dogs include rabies and a distemper/parvovirus combination shot.
 This vaccination also includes parainfluenza and adenovirus.
-Non-core (but still recommended) vaccinations for dogs include bordetella (kennel cough) and leptospirosis – a potentially fatal and zoonotic disease.
-We may also recommend an influenza or lyme vaccine depending on your dog’s lifestyle.
+Non-core (but still recommended) vaccinations for dogs include Bordetella (kennel cough) and leptospirosis – a potentially fatal and zoonotic disease.
+We may also recommend influenza or Lyme vaccine depending on your dog’s lifestyle.
 As your dog gets older, vaccinating your dog every year may not be necessary.
 We offer both 1 and 3-year rabies vaccines and strongly recommend parvo and distemper antibody titers for older dogs with a good vaccination history.

-Vaccinations are an essential part of your cat’s health, and are recommended even for indoor only cats.
+Vaccinations are an essential part of your cat’s health and are recommended even for indoor-only cats.
 Vaccinations for cats start at 6-8 weeks of age and continue throughout your cat’s life.
 Healthy Pets Veterinary Care recommends following the American Association of Feline Practitioners (AAFP) guidelines for core and non-core vaccines, but believe that each pet is an individual.
 Pet vaccinations may be specifically tailored to your pet based on need and risk of exposure.

 Core vaccinations for cats include panleukopenia (feline distemper), feline calicivirus, feline herpesvirus (rhinotracheitis) and rabies.
 A non-core (but recommended) vaccination for cats is the feline leukemia virus vaccine (FELV) – this is especially important for indoor/outdoor and outside cats.